4ISC-The-Servitors/printy-bjsantiago/docs_guide/MULTIPLE_IMAGE_UPLOAD_IMPLEMENTATION.md

     if (totalSize > maxTotalSize) {
       return {
         urls: [],
+        errors: [
-        errors: [`Total file size exceeds 10MB.
-Please reduce the number or quality of images.`] };
+          `Total file size exceeds 10MB.
+Please reduce the number or quality of images.`, ],
+      };
     }